 Reusable or disposable nursing pads

-Not all mums leak milk, but if you do, you’re most likely to leak most in the early weeks after the birth, before your milk supply regulates.
+Not all mums leak milk, but if you do, you’re most likely to leak more in the early weeks after the birth, before your milk supply regulates.

 Some women find a specific cream really helps with sore nipples, while others swear by just letting their nipples air with breastmilk on after feeding.

-Expressing milk with an electric or manual breast pump can be handy if you want your baby to have the benefits of your breast milk even when you’re not there to feed them.
+Expressing milk with an electric or manual breast pump can be handy if you want your baby to get the benefits of breast milk even when you’re not there to feed them.

 For burping your baby, wiping up sick, cleaning up food that you spill on your baby’s head… You name it, there are endless uses for muslins, towels or washcloths.